PrincetonUniversity/VST/BUILD_ORGANIZATION.md

 You can install both the 32 bit and the 64 bit versions of VST and CompCert in parallel.
 They will be installed in different folders.
-Please note that the 64 bit variants will be installed in non standard locations and must be included explcitly with -Q or -R options:
+Please note that the 64 bit variants will be installed in non standard locations and must be included explicitly with -Q or -R options:
 ```
 <opam-root>/lib/coq-variants/vst64/vst/
 <opam-root>/lib/coq-variants/compcert64/compcert/